raistlinJ/core-topo-gen/README.md

 3) Restart `core-daemon` (and CORE GUI if open) so the new service is discovered.

 When enabled on a node, the Traffic service will copy `/tmp/traffic/traffic_<nodeId>_*.py` into the node and run them in the background.

+## Configure CORE custom service (Segmentation)

+To auto-start generated segmentation scripts, CORE needs a custom service named "Segmentation".

+1) On the CORE machine, install a Segmentation service definition (for example `SegmentationService.py`) into your custom services folder, e.g.:

+	- `/usr/local/share/core/custom_services/` (system-wide)
+	- or your configured custom services directory

+2) Ensure CORE is pointed at that folder in `~/.core/core.conf` or `/etc/core/core.conf` via `custom_services_path` (see Traffic section above).

+3) Restart `core-daemon` so the service is discovered.

+When enabled on a node, the Segmentation service will copy and execute `/tmp/segmentation/seg_*_<nodeId>_*.py` scripts.

 ## Troubleshooting